Whole30 + Keto Perfect Roast Chicken

 Flavoring the Simple Roast Chicken

-I stuff the carcass of the chicken with rosemary, lemon, a head of garlic, and season it simply with salt and pepper.
+I stuff the carcass of the chicken with fresh herbs like rosemary, thyme + sage, lemon, a head of garlic and onion.
+Then season it simply with salt and pepper.

 To help the skin crisp up a bit, I use a pastry brush to spread on a thin layer of olive oil.
 As it roasts, the skin will get ultra crispy and golden brown.
 I don’t even baste it, because it will prevent the skin of crisping up.
 I prefer all the juices get absorbed by the vegetables.

-After it’s done roasting, I let it rest while I make my amazing paleo + whole30 gravy.
-I use homemade chicken stock (recipe coming soon!) since the vegetables absorbed must of the chicken drippings.
+After it’s done roasting, I let it rest while I make my amazing whole30 + keto gravy.
+I use homemade chicken stock since the vegetables absorbed must of the chicken drippings.

 Then my husband carves up the chicken while we both sneak bites because OMG IT IS SO GOOD!